wavbench/WavBench/README.md

 python  Multi_text.py
 ```
 ## Attention
-In the case of the multi-round dialogue evaluation, the Mini-CMP model dataset above only provides a prediction of the model inference response outcome for the fourth round.
+In the case of the multi-round dialogue evaluation, the MiniCPM model dataset above only provides a prediction of the model inference response outcome for the fourth round.
 The first three rounds of user-response speech need to be obtained by downloading the full WavBench dataset.
 The dataset will be open-sourced subsequently.